eccentricexit/iuvo/README.md

 ## Usage

-The frontend usage depends on weather want to interact with the contracts already deployed on Rinkeby testnet, newly deployed contracts to Rinkeby or contracts on your own testnet.
+The frontend depends on uPort and usage depends on weather:
+1. You want to interact with the contracts already deployed on Rinkeby testnet;
+2. You want to interact with your own, newly deployed contracts instances to Rinkeby;
+3. You want to interact with contracts on your own testnet.

-> If you are a reviewer, you want to interact with the contracts already deployed.
+> If you are a reviewer, you want option 1: interact with the contracts already deployed.
 See the next section.

 ### Interacting with the deployed contracts